Retrieving dead and wounded can be fatal in Yemen conflict

 "Our paramedics face being targeted while doing their job.
 There are dead and wounded left in the street whom we cannot reach," said Abdullah Radman, a doctor with the International Committee of the Red Cross.

-Last week, two brothers working for the ICRC were killed by snipers while traveling in an ambulance to evacuate the wounded.
+Last week, two brothers working for the ICRC were killed by snipers while travelling in an ambulance to evacuate the wounded.

 Saudi Arabia and its Sunni Arab allies have been bombing Yemen for over two weeks, aiming to halt the advance of Iranian-allied Shi'ite Houthi fighters on Aden in the south.